 Mechanisms of gene regulation

 Our lab is diving into the gene regulatory cascade, exploring the intricate details of how genetic information flows through it to influence protein expression levels.
 We examine how DNA variants can substantially alter steps in gene regulation from chromatin to protein.
 Using this strategy, we can identify regulatory mechanisms that are important players in human disease, and figure out which regulatory mechanisms are more amenable for targeting using existing or novel drugs.
+As of 2024, we are focused on understanding the connection between alternative splicing, nonsense-mediated decay, and gene expression regulation.

 RNA splicing in disease

 Our lab is advancing our understanding of the functional links between genetic variants and complex traits.
 While genetic variant associated with disease risk are often found in non-coding regions of the genome, only about one third of these GWAS hits affect gene expression levels in relevant cells.
 To uncover the mechanisms behind this discrepancy, we have studied RNA splicing and its association to disease risk, and have applied our findings to a variety of diseases – from neurological disorders like Alzheimer’s and Parkinson’s Disease to many autoimmune diseases such as Rheumatoid Arthritis to blood cancers such as MDS and AML.
-With our focus on understanding how genetic variants impact RNA splicing, we can gain vital insight into human diseases that could lead to new prevention strategies and treatments.
+With our focus on understanding how genetic variants impact RNA splicing, we can gain insight into human diseases that could lead to new prevention strategies and treatments.

 Drugging RNA splicing